sergiimarchuk/Linux/BIND-setup-openSUSE-15.6-EN-with-serial.md

 Your local BIND server can resolve external domains by querying root servers first.
 For example, `a.root-servers.net` and `b.root-servers.net` are root DNS servers responsible for the "." (root) zone.
 These root servers have information about top-level domains like `.com`, which in turn have authoritative information for `yahoo.com` or any other domain.
 When your server queries an external domain, it starts at the root, goes to the appropriate TLD server (e.g., `.com`), and then reaches the authoritative server for the requested domain.

+file /etc/named.conf and this code

+zone "." in {
+	type hint;
+	file "root.hint";
+};

+is responsible to resolve external dns name the first step forward on root dns server as example these servers :

+`a.root-servers.net` and `b.root-servers.net`

+and then go to .com dns server and then yahoo.com

 ---

 ## 📌 Notes